-Put spring on the table with this fruity low carb keto strawberry cheesecake!
+Put spring on the table with this fruity keto strawberry cheesecake!
 There's no need to bake - simply chill it in the fridge until set.
-You'll love the rich almond flour crust and the creamy, refreshing strawberry cheesecake filling.
 Only 4.8g net carbs per slice.

-This low carb strawberry cheesecake recipe is NO BAKE and uses gelatine to keep its shape.
-As this recipe contains blended fresh strawberries, you really need the gelatine to bind the liquid.
+This sugar-free strawberry cheesecake recipe is NO BAKE and uses gelatine to keep its shape.

 Ingredients

-Here are the ingredients you need to make this low carb cheesecake:
+Here are the ingredients you need to make a no bake keto strawberry cheesecake:

 Crust